shopware/docs/guides/plugins/plugins/administration/add-filter.md

 ## Next steps

-Now that you know how to create a filter for the administration, we want to use it in our code.
+Now that you know how to create a filter for the Administration, we want to use it in our code.
 For this head over to our [using filter](using-filter.md) guide.